Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

 What do I know about Nauryz?

-I’ve been living in Kazakhstan since mid 2021 with my family, though as of March 2024 I’ve only been here for one Nauryz weekend!
+I’ve been living in Kazakhstan since mid 2021 with my family!
 Visit my About Me page to understand more about my perspective.
 And check out my Kazakhstan page to find out more about why I think why you should travel to Kazakhstan!

 Also take a look at my other posts on Kazakhstan: